peterphmikkelsen/klask/README.md

 If any of the types are not correct, the client will receive the message: `400 Bad Request.
 Parameter-type was specified as $type but you entered "$value"`

 ## POST/PUT and DELETE
 This example shows how to do a simple POST request.
-Use the `Request.receiveJsonObject<T>` method to automatically take the request-body and decode it into the desired object
+Use the `Request.receiveJsonObject<T>` function to automatically take the request-body and decode it into the desired object
 ```kotlin
 @kotlinx.serialization.Serializable
 data class Person(val id: String, val firstName: String, val lastName: String, val age: Int)